Donald Trump 'Unraveling' And 'Scaring Them,' White House Officials Told Yale Psychiatrist, She Now Reveals

 — Kyle Griffin (@kylegriffin1) September 7, 2018

-Lee also told the online magazine Salon that despite her outspoken warnings about Trump’s mental health — earlier this year, as Inquisitr reported, she called Trump’s psychological state “an emergency” — she was reluctant to reveal the outreach from the concerned White House officials.
+Lee also told the online magazine Salon that despite her outspoken warnings about Trump’s mental health — earlier this year, as the Inquisitr reported, she called Trump’s psychological state “an emergency” — she was reluctant to reveal the outreach from the concerned White House officials.

 “Not wishing to confuse the role I chose, as an educator of the public, and a potential treatment role, I referred them to the local emergency room without inquiring much further,” Lee told Salon.

-In July, Lee and Columbia University Professor Jeffrey Sachs published an article on the opinion site Project Syndicate, in which they said that, “Trump shows signs of at least three dangerous traits: paranoia, lack of empathy, and sadism.”
+In July, Lee and Columbia University Professor Jeffrey Sachs published an article on the opinion site Project Syndicate, in which they said that “Trump shows signs of at least three dangerous traits: paranoia, lack of empathy, and sadism.”

-The article recommended that Trump be removed from office using the 25th Amendment, which allows congress to strip a president of his authority is he is deemed physically or mentally unfit to hold office.
+The article recommended that Trump be removed from office using the 25th Amendment, which allows Congress to strip a president of his authority is he is deemed physically or mentally unfit to hold office.

 “We should not remain immobilized by fear of a future disaster.
 A leader with dangerous signs of paranoia, lack of empathy, and sadism should not remain in the presidency, lest he commit devastating damage,” Lee and Sachs wrote.
 “Any appropriate measure to remove the danger – the ballot box, impeachment, or invocation of the US Constitution’s 25th Amendment – would help restore our safety.”